KayWa7/gencg_h2501/readme.md

 <iframe src="https://editor.p5js.org/KayWa7/full/RjQTIRIfo" width="100%" height="450" frameborder="no"></iframe>
 {% endraw %}

-This experiment gave me some programming ideas while I worked on more experiments of my designs and patterns.
+This experiment gave me some programming ideas while I try to find my project by experimenting more with designs and patterns.
 What I would like to do is to have a dial animation, meaning the moons move in a circle while the lines ease in and out.
 Those elements are included in the sketch, yet it lacks colors and is not nice to look at with the odd full moons which out to be crescent shapes.